Ugandan Culture – Rich and Diverse – Including its Main Cultural Attractions

 This history and heritage of Uganda are displayed through a collection of instruments, artifacts, and recordings.
 The Uganda Museum was first built in 1908 but has undergone a series of renovations in the interior to give it a more modern look.

-Several instruments and tools are available to describe or demonstrate what Uganda was and is.
+Several instruments and tools are available to describe or demonstrate what Uganda was.
 They include musical instruments, traditional weapons (spears, arrows, and bows), drums, and archaeological remains to mention but a few.

 The Idi Amin Photo Collection of pictures previously never shown has become a hit with both local and international visitors.
 It raises the question, “Is Idi Amin a Tourist Attraction?”
-Many believe that Idi Amin could attract tourists as he already does now at various venues in Uganda.
+Many believe that Idi Amin could attract tourists as he now does at various Uganda venues.

 Kabaka Mengo Palace and the Buganda Parliament (Bulange):